vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 Evidently the Rāmagiri tradition as reported in the Yādava inscription iden tified the śūdra who was beheaded by Rāma with a local deity Dhūmrākṣa.
 13 We note also that this tradition had mitigated the most cynical part of the Rāmāyaṇa legend by allowing Sambuka/ ´ Sambūka at least to reach heaven, ´ the abode of Murāri, i.e. Viṣṇu.
 14 The same Yādava inscription testifies to Agastya’s association with the hill, though the exact relation remains obscure

 Vālmīki.
 We have not been able to trace the Kaumārakhaṇḍa in the printed edition of the Purāṇa.
-Yet, this description lends support to our inference that Saivala was ´ one of the old names of the hill at Rāmt.¯ek.
+Yet, this description lends support to our inference that Saivala was ´ one of the old names of the hill at Rāmṭēk.

 13 This name is also known from the epics, namely as that of a courtier of Rāvaṇa.
 MBh 3.270.5; Rām.
 5.5.21.